Bead probe technology: Description

-Bead construction
+Construction

 Bead probes are made from a very small "beads" of solder that fit atop of the PCB traces.
 They are manufactured using the same techniques as other solder features.
 Construction requires a hole to be opened in the solder mask, exposing the copper trace.
 This hole is sized to precisely control the amount of metal that forms the bead.
 Solder paste is applied to the location and reflowed.
 During reflow, solder flows and is drawn to the copper trace.
 Surface tension causes the bead to have a curved surface and rise above the solder mask, where it solidifies into a Bead Probe.
 The bead will be roughly obround in shape and may be 15-25 mils long.
 A properly constructed bead is the same width as the trace and just enough to clear the surrounding solder mask.
 The bead is then accessible for testing using a probe with a flat end, which can help compensate for the tolerance build up in the test fixture and PCB.

 Advantages

 Bead probe can be used in circuits where the pin-pitch is too fine to allow standard test pads.
 This is becoming more common as pin pitches continue to reduce, particularly in embedded devices.
 Typically bead probe widths are the width of the PCB traces with a length of about three times this.
 This allows a high degree of flexibility in their positioning, and can in some cases be applied retrospectively to existing layouts.
 Because of their small size, bead probes do not affect the signal quality of the signals transferring within the PCB trace.
 This is especially useful in high speed input/output (HSIO) interconnects, where a standard test pad would interfere with the signal.